nasa-jpl/ocean-model-interfaces/README.md

 - North aligned lat/lon grid
 - Pre-processed model data that includes the point depths in the file, instead of just the sigma layer information.

+### Examples
+An example of using this model type can be found in `scripts/geodetic_grid_plotting_example.ipynb`

 ### ROMS Model Regularization

 The script `scripts/roms_model_regularization.py` should be used to regularize a ROMS model to fit the assumptions above.
-ROMS by default is not neseccarily north aligned, data points are on a C-Grid, and it can have a free-surface, so it needs to be regularized to fit the General Geodetic Gridded Model /w Sigma Layers
+ROMS by default is not neseccarily north aligned, data points are on a C-Grid, and it can have a free-surface, so it needs to be regularized to fit the General Geodetic Gridded Model /w Sigma Layers.
+This script will check that the model is north aligned and interpolate all points from the C-grid to a lat/lon grid.

 ## Miscellaneous Primitive "Models"